root-kawaii/openGL_learning/README.md

 NEXT TO DO:

+- UI and Text
+- Partciles (gun smoke ?)
+- Audio with OpenAL ?
 - Save objects position/Serialization
 - Game mode where i can only move horizontally and start on the plane at the right height
 - Implement a jump